skunkwerks/gurl/README.md

 	User-Agent: Bacon/1.0
 	X-Foo: Bar

-There are a couple of default headers that bat sets:
+There are a couple of default headers that gurl sets:

 	GET / HTTP/1.1
 	Accept: */*
 	Accept-Encoding: gzip, deflate
-	User-Agent: bat/<version>
+	User-Agent: gurl/<version>
 	Host: <taken-from-URL>

 Any of the default headers can be overridden.